bit-badger/RethinkDb.Driver.FSharp/README.md

 ## Using

 Install the [NuGet](https://www.nuget.org/packages/RethinkDb.Driver.FSharp/) package `RethinkDb.Driver.FSharp`.
-You will need to specify pre-release, as the package has an alpha designation at this time.
+You will need to specify pre-release, as the package currently has a beta designation.

-## Goals
+## What It Provides

-The goal is to provide:
-- A composable pipeline for creating ReQL statements:
+### A composable pipeline for creating ReQL statements

 ```fsharp
 open RethinkDb.Driver.FSharp.Functions